-11. Application Review Process
+12. Application Review Process

-- Applications are reviewed based on several factors, including undergraduate cumulative and prerequisite course GPAs, length and quality of paid direct patient care experience, personal statements, letters of recommendation, and extracurricular activities.
-Additional consideration is given to applicants who meet the following criteria: - Graduated from a high school in a Health Resources and Services Administration (HRSA) designated Primary Care Health Personnel Shortage Area (HPSA) or Medically Underserved Areas/Populations (MUA/P) - Graduated from a high school within the state of Florida - Belong to groups underrepresented in medicine (URiM). \As defined by the Association of American Medical Colleges, "Underrepresented in medicine" refers to racial and ethnic populations underrepresented in the medical profession compared to their numbers in the general population.
-Applicants who meet these criteria are encouraged to apply and will receive preference - Permanent residence in the Appalachian region of the United States: TN, KY, VA, NC, GA, AL, WV - LMU undergraduate students enrolled in LMU's Guaranteed Professional Admission (GPA) will be guaranteed an interview if they meet the Program's criteria for application and admission. (see statement below). - Statement regarding LMU GPA Program: LMU undergraduate students enrolled in LMU's Guaranteed Professional Admission (GPA) program who apply to the LMU-Tampa PA program are guaranteed an interview if they meet the Program's criteria for application and admission https://www.lmunet.edu/undergraduate-admissions/lmu-gpa-program/physician-assistant.
+Applications are reviewed based on several factors, including undergraduate cumulative and prerequisite course GPAs, length and quality of paid direct patient care experience, personal statements, letters of recommendation, and extracurricular activities.

+Additional consideration is given to applicants who meet the following criteria:

+- Graduated from a high school in a Health Resources and Services Administration (HRSA) designated Primary Care Health Personnel Shortage Area (HPSA) or Medically Underserved Areas/Populations (MUA/P) - o Graduated from a high school within the state of Florida - Belong to groups underrepresented in medicine (URiM). \As defined by the Association of American Medical Colleges, "Underrepresented in medicine" refers to racial and ethnic populations underrepresented in the medical profession compared to their numbers in the general population.
+Applicants who meet these criteria are encouraged to apply and will receive preference - Permanent residence in the Appalachian region of the United States: TN, KY, VA, NC, WV, AL, and GA. - LMU undergraduate students enrolled in LMU's Guaranteed Professional Admission (GPA) will be guaranteed an interview if they meet the Program's criteria for application and admission. (see statement below). - Statement regarding LMU GPA Program: LMU undergraduate students enrolled in LMU's Guaranteed Professional Admission (GPA) program who apply to the LMU-Tampa PA program are guaranteed an interview if they meet the Program's criteria for application and admission.
 Students enrolled in LMU's GPA Program must complete the same application process as all other student applicants.
 Completion of an interview does not guarantee an offer for admission. - Upon receipt of the verified applications, LMU-Tampa PA staff will conduct an initial application review to ensure minimum requirements have been met.
-After that, LMU-Tampa PA Program admissions staff will complete a full application review.
+After that, LMUTampa PA Program admissions staff will complete a full application review.
 Following the complete review by admissions staff, at least two (2) LMU-Tampa PA Faculty will conduct a blinded review of the Letters of Recommendation (LORs) and personal statements using a standardized scoring rubric.

-12. Interview Process and Criteria (A3.15)
+13. Interview Process and Criteria (A3.15)